Ben-Mullins/Portfolio/README.md

 # Ben Mullins' Portfolio

-Portfolio of some of my projects I've worked on by myself.
+Portfolio of some of my projects I've worked on in my spare time.